 HDL particles are produced in your liver and intestines and contain more protein than fat.
 This makes them denser (aka, high-density).

 HDL has been crowned “good” cholesterol because it corrals all the cholesterol that’s not being used by your body and brings it all back to your liver.
-There it will either be recycled or become a poop emoji.
+There it will either be recycled or leave the body as waste.

-Plus, researchers say your risk of developing type 2 diabetes increases by 4% for every 1 mg/dL drop in HDL cholesterol your body experiences[*].
+Plus, researchers believe your risk of developing type 2 diabetes increases by 4% for every 1 mg/dL drop in HDL cholesterol your body experiences[*][*].
 So that means keeping your HDL high is a serious priority.

-Though all this makes HDL sound like a hero, its greatest accomplishment is clearing out LDL particles, or the “bad” cholesterol, from your bloodstream.
+Though all this makes HDL sound like a plus, its greatest accomplishment is clearing out LDL particles, or the “bad” cholesterol, from your bloodstream.

 Low Density Lipoproteins (LDL): The Ones to Watch Out For